KC Porter

 Karl Cameron Porter, known as K.C (born June 27, 1962), is an American record producer, singer-songwriter, arranger and composer, winner of six Grammy Awards and two Latin Grammy Awards.
-Porter has worked on more than 40 albums, including production work on Santana's album Supernatural and for producing and writing some of the most popular Spanish-language singles for Ricky Martin.
+Porter has worked on more than 40 albums, including production work on Santana's album Supernatural and has written some of the most popular Spanish-language singles released by Ricky Martin.

 Porter is also known for his production work that includes artists such as Bon Jovi, Janet Jackson, Brian McKnight, Toni Braxton, and Scorpions; into the Spanish-speaking market and World music with artists such as Los Fabulosos Cadillacs, Laura Pausini, Khaled, Kadim Al Sahir; as well as into the international market (with artists such as Cheng Lin).

 A practitioner of the Baháʼí Faith, Porter is one of the founding members of Oneness, a non-profit organization that promotes racial unity through music, the arts and education.

 Early life

 Porter was born in Encino, California.
-His father, Bob, played trumpet, and wrote the music for the TV series, Lassie, while mother Marcelyn was a script girl for I Love Lucy.
+His father, Bob, played trumpet, and wrote the music for the TV series Lassie, while mother Marcelyn was a script girl for I Love Lucy.
 In 1970, at age 7, his family moved to Guatemala, where they were Baháʼí pioneers.
 While growing up in Guatemala, Porter learned Spanish and about Latin culture which included spending time with Guatemalan musicians who exposed him to the sounds of marimba, and other Latin musical genres, as well as American pop and rock.
 At 11, he began piano lessons, and at 17 returned to the United States to major in music at Cal State Stanislaus.